flarelabs-net/vite-plugin-cloudflare/README.md

 ### Features

 - Provides direct access to Workers runtime APIs and bindings
-- Supports Workers Assets, enabling you to build static sites, SPAs and full-stack applications
+- Supports Workers Assets, enabling you to build static sites, SPAs, and full-stack applications
 - Leverages Vite's hot module replacement for consistently fast updates
 - Supports `vite preview` for previewing your build output in the Workers runtime prior to deployment